OSADA TEA's Commitment to Organics

 "What you can do with OSADA TEA ..."

 In 1998, Osada Seicha Co., Ltd. was enthusiastic about wanting producers in the Isagawa area of Haruno-cho, Tenryu-ku, Hamamatsu City, who had been cultivating pesticide-free in the Izumidaira / Sunagawa area, to aspire to organic cultivation.
-I wished.

-First, more than a dozen producers switched from pesticide-free to organic farming.
+At first, ten producers switched from pesticide-free to organic farming.

-Organically grown tea production started from here.
+The area's organically grown tea production started from here.

 Blessed with abundant nature and people, please enjoy the safe and delicious organic tea that has been accumulated over many years and experience.